 General Writing Advice

 1. If you are stuck on a certain point in the outline, skip it and start working on the next one.
 Organizing scrabbled pieces of text is better than spending three hours on one sentence which you don’t even like.

 2. You don’t need to be afraid that you can’t write something original and contribute to the topic.
 This is not the purpose of a reflective essay.
 Even if your opinion is similar to 90% of other writing on the topic, it still will have unique traits.
 Don’t be afraid and share your opinion freely.

 3. Proofread your essay at least several hours after you’ve finished writing, or ask a friend of yours to do you a favor.
 In case of an emergency, if the deadline is approaching, read the paper backwards or out loud.
 This will help you slow down and pay closer attention.

 Ask for Help

 If you still have no idea how to write a reflective essay, you can always ask as for help!
-Check out our blog for more writing advice and useful tricks like Be Ready for Writing an Annotated Bibliography, and maybe the wave of inspiration will hit you then.
+Check out our blog for more writing advice and useful tricks like Reflective Essay: Definition, Guidelines and Format, and maybe the wave of inspiration will hit you then.
 And even if it doesn’t, you are not alone in your struggle!
 If you think, “I need to pay someone to write my essay,” just ask us to help with your paper (any type, not just a reflection essay), and we will be right there with awesome ideas and a team of experienced authors.